San Diego’s massive, 7-year experiment with facial recognition technology appears to be a flop

 Police unaware of any successes in arrests

 Police officers are mixed on the potential impact of the new moratorium.
-“While facial recognition could be a useful tool, we do not foresee the three-year moratorium on mobile face recognition use by law enforcement as having much of an impact on our department,” said Lieutenant Justin White, media relations director for the San Diego County Sheriff’s Department.
+“While facial recognition could be a useful tool, we do not foresee the three-year moratorium on mobile face recognition use by law enforcement as having much of an impact on our department,” says Lieutenant Justin White, media relations director for the San Diego County Sheriff’s Department.

 But Jack Schaeffer, the president of the San Diego Police Officers Association, says he has some concerns over A.B.
 1215’s ban.
 Instead of a moratorium, Schaeffer believes clearly defined face recognition usage rules would be preferable.